coderefinery/TTT4HPC_Interactive/content/Data_sync.md

 - Data isn't copied, but a view is made (technical term: filesystem mount)
 - Commonly used within internal networks (this is how all files on all nodes on a cluster look the same)
 - Useful for (for example) viewing output figures and so on.
-- Common and easy to use: sshfs
+- Common and easy to use: sshfs (it uses ssh!)
 - These are as slow as the internet connection between the files.
   Userspace tools like sshfs are even slower.